cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/elaborate_scenario.md

 # A more elaborate CI scenario
 In a more elaborate scenario the there are several stages at which Jenkins jobs get triggered, performing different tasks for each corresponding stage.
 The principles are the same, but in addition, there is also a set of functional/integration tests, and the unit tests get triggered after each generate of the code:

-## Step 1 - Checking out Code
+## Step 1 - Check out Code
 In Topaz a developer [checks out a set of sources, copybooks and other components](./) required to fulfill a specific requirement.

-## Step 2 -  Creating/Maintaining Unit Tests
+## Step 2 -  Create/Maintain Unit Tests
 In Topaz [Topaz for Total Test](../guidelines/ttt_scenario.md) the developer creates or modifies a set of unit tests for the modified programs.
 In order to share the unit tests between development teams and to use them in Jenkins, the Topaz for Total Test projects are stored and administered using Git/GitHub.

-## Step 2a - Creating/Maintaining Functional Tests
+## Step 2a - Create/Maintain Functional Tests
 In Topaz [Topaz for Total Test](../guidelines/ttt_scenario.md) the developer or a QA person creates or modifies a set of functional tests for the application.
 In order to share the unit tests between development teams and to use them in Jenkins, the Topaz for Total Test projects are also stored and administered using Git/GitHub.

 ## Step 3 - Mainframe Generate